mohit-marathe/zetajs/README.md

 and completely hides the underlying machinery.
 In the future, it may even move away from that underyling Embind layer, in a backward-compatible way.)

+## Demo

+To see a demo of zetajs in use, visit [zetaoffice.org/demo](https://zetaoffice.org/demo.html).

 ## Examples and test code

+Check out the examples in the [examples](https://github.com/allotropia/zetajs/tree/main/examples) folder.
+We recommend to start with the [standalone](https://github.com/allotropia/zetajs/tree/main/examples/standalone) example.

+Those examples are configured to run without requiring an own LibreOffice WASM (LOWA) build.
+They make use of the ZetaOffice CDN.

+## Using ZetaOffice

+Visit [zetaoffice.org](https://zetaoffice.org) to learn more about ZetaOffice, its CDN and how to host ZetaOffice yourself.

+Using the official versions from [zetaoffice.org](https://zetaoffice.org) is the recommended way for most users.
+Only read on if you intend to build or debug LOWA itself.

+## Using with an own WASM build

-You'll need a LOWA (LibreOffice WASM) build.
+You'll need an own [LOWA build](https://git.libreoffice.org/core/+/refs/heads/master/static/README.wasm.md).
 There the folder `workdir/installation/LibreOffice/emscripten/` will contain the files for the webroot.

-Examples in the sub-folder of `examples/` have own instructions how to run.
 The single files directly in the `examples/` folder may be run according to one of the following descriptions.

-If you're not using emrun as webserver, you'll need to set two headers.
-Here are the needed config lines for Apache:
+If you're not using emrun as webserver, you'll need to set two HTTP headers:

 ```
-Header add Cross-Origin-Opener-Policy "same-origin"
+Cross-Origin-Opener-Policy "same-origin"
-Header add Cross-Origin-Embedder-Policy "require-corp"
+Cross-Origin-Embedder-Policy "require-corp"
 ```

 ### Via uno_scripts in qt_soffice.html